khalidbadawi334-pixel/Eventure/README.md

-# TagLens: Cloud-Based Event Management System
+# Eventure: Cloud-Based Event Management System

 ## Overview
-TagLens is a web application for planning and managing events such as conferences, weddings, and workshops.
+Eventure is a web application for planning and managing events such as conferences, weddings, and workshops.
 It provides organizers with tools to create event pages, sell tickets, and track RSVPs.
 The system leverages AWS serverless architecture for scalability and reliability.

 ## Features
 - Organizers can create event pages, sell tickets, and track RSVPs